MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Test-ADDSDomainControllerUninstallation.md

 ### -IgnoreLastDCInDomainMismatch

-Indicates that Windows PowerShell ignores any inconsistency that it detects with the value that you specify for the `-LastDomainControllerInDomain` parameter.
-For instance, if you specify `-LastDomainControllerInDomain` but Windows PowerShell detects that there is actually another active domain controller in the domain, you can specify the `-IgnoreLastDCInDomainMismatch` parameter to have Windows PowerShell continue the removal of AD DS from the domain controller despite the inconsistency that it has detected.
-Similarly, if you do not specify `-LastDomainControllerInDomain` but Windows PowerShell is unable to detect that another domain controller is in the domain, you can specify `-IgnoreLastDCInDomainMismatch` to have Windows PowerShell continue to remove AD DS from the domain controller.
+Indicates that Windows PowerShell ignores any inconsistency that it detects with the value that you specify for the **LastDomainControllerInDomain** parameter.
+For instance, if you specify **LastDomainControllerInDomain** but Windows PowerShell detects that there is actually another active domain controller in the domain, you can specify the **IgnoreLastDCInDomainMismatch** parameter to have Windows PowerShell continue the removal of AD DS from the domain controller despite the inconsistency that it has detected.
+Similarly, if you do not specify **LastDomainControllerInDomain** but Windows PowerShell is unable to detect that another domain controller is in the domain, you can specify **IgnoreLastDCInDomainMismatch** to have Windows PowerShell continue to remove AD DS from the domain controller.

 ```yaml
 Type: System.Management.Automation.SwitchParameter